devsnorte/devsnorte-landing-page/README.md

 ---
 <p align="center">
-Developed with ❤️ from community for community
+Developed with ❤️ from community to community
 </p>